 Application Link: To apply for the internships: https://forms.law.asu.edu/intlinternships

-- Applications are due by midnight Arizona time on January 24.
+- Applications are due by 11:59pm Arizona time on Friday, February 12.

-- Interviews will be scheduled within two weeks of the application deadline.
+- Depending on the number of applicants, we may conduct follow-up interviews.
+If applicable, interviews will be scheduled within two weeks of the application deadline.

-- Decisions for all positions except Dejusticia will be made by February 14.
+- Decisions for the first round of positions (except Dejusticia) will be made by March 3.

 Credit: It is up to each student to decide whether to pursue course credit for summer internships.
 If you choose to do so, you will have to pay tuition and complete a few additional requirements.
 Students should also keep in mind the cap on total externship credits that may be applied towards graduation.

-Internship Timeframe: IRLS summer internship programs are an 8-10 week commitment, generally from late May to late July (exact dates to be determined).
+Internship Timeframe: IRLS summer internship programs are an 8-10 week commitment, generally from late May to late July (exact dates to be determined), and students may have the option to do their internships full time or part time.
 If you plan to apply but have concerns about the dates, please let us know.
-Students are welcome to spend additional time in the area before or after the externship.
+Students may indicate a preference for part-time or full-time work in their applications.

 Located in Southeast Asia, Timor-Leste is one of the world’s newest democracies.
 It occupies the eastern half of the island of Timor, the other half of which is part of Indonesia.
 Timor-Leste boasts some of the most biodiverse reefs in the world, making it appealing for snorkeling and diving.
 There are also mountains to hike and small islands to explore.
 Tetum and Portuguese are the official languages of the country; most Timorese who are able to learn a second language, however, are more interested in English than in Portuguese.
-The IRLS program welcomed its first cohort of ASU Law interns to Timor-Leste last summer.
-Read about their experiences in ASU Now here, and see their blog posts in the IRLS Dispatch Blog.
+The IRLS program welcomed its first cohort of ASU Law interns to Timor-Leste during the summer of 2019, and its second cohort participated in remote internships with Timorese organizations last summer.
+Read about their experiences in ASU Now here, and see their blog posts in the IRLS Dispatch Blog:

-The IRLS program is partnering with the following organizations to offer up to five summer internships in Dili, the capital of Timor-Leste:
+The IRLS program is partnering with two organizations to offer up to five additional summer internships in Dili, the capital of Timor-Leste: